Generalized Hall currents in topological insulators and superconductors: Majorana fermion dimensions

 \subsection{One flavor of Majorana fermion}

 For our first example we consider a single Majorana fermion in $1+1$ dimension with domain wall profile for the Majorana mass, with the $0+1$ dimensional defect hosting a 1-component real massless fermion.
+Majorana edge states were first discussed in Refs. \cite{Kaplan:1999jn} and \cite{kitaev2001unpaired}.
 In this theory there is no continuous symmetry, and hence no conserved current in the bulk, and no chirality or chiral anomaly on the $0+1$ dimensional defect.
 Therefore this system cannot exhibit the conventional Hall response.
 As we will show, however, we can compute generalized Hall currents which converge on the defect when it hosts gapless states.

 The Minkowski Lagrangian in this case is \beq \CL_M = \half\psi^T C \left(i\slashed{\partial}- m \right)\psi, \eeq which is the continuum version of the 1-flavor theory considered in Ref.~\cite{Fidkowski:2009dba}.
 Here $\psi$ is a real, two-component Grassmann spinor.
 The $\gamma$ matrices we take are \beq \gamma^0= C = \sigma_2\ ,\qquad \gamma^1 = -i\sigma_1\ ,\qquad \gamma_\chi = \sigma_3\ , \eeq where $\sigma_i$ are the Pauli matrices.
 This model of Majorana fermions has a rich phase structure when interactions are included \cite{Fidkowski:2009dba}, but in this section we restrict ourselves to analyzing the free theory.
 To construct the generalized Hall current for this model we first define the Euclidian theory\footnote{We use the mostly minus convention for the Minkowski metric, and in $d+1$ dimensions we denote both Minkowski and Euclidean time by $x^0$.
 The relation between Euclidian and Minkowski $\gamma$-matrices is $\gamma^0_M=\gamma^0_E$, $\gamma^i_M=i\gamma^i_E$ and $\gamma_\chi$ is the same in both Minkowski and Euclidean spacetime.} \beq \CL_E =\half \psi^T C \CD\psi\ , \eeq where in Euclidean spacetime \beq \CD = \slashed{\partial} + m\ ,\qquad \gamma_0 = C=\sigma_2\ ,\quad \gamma_1=-\sigma_1\ , \quad \gamma_\chi=\sigma_3\ . \eeq We now wish to study the index of $\CD$, somewhat modified (there being a one-to-one correspondence between zeromodes of $\CD$ and $C\CD$).
 The modifications involve replacing the step function mass with a general scalar field $\phi_1(x)$, and adding a pseudoscalar field $\phi_2(x)$ as our diagnostic field, so that the more general operator we consider is